vmware-archive/legion/README.rst

-Legion works by telling a minion to just pretend to be many more minions, it is simple in that the minion still runs the remote execution command that is sent to it, it just then sends returns forf multiple minions back to the master.
+Legion works by telling a minion to just pretend to be many more minions, it is simple in that the minion still runs the remote execution command that is sent to it, it just then sends returns for multiple minions back to the master.

 Setup